LexiccLabs/MaaraaDAO/README.md

 # MaaraaWeb
 - MaaraaDAO is a collective of Anonymous Authentication based Advertisig App Engine ported to Substrate Systems

-## Primordial
-- Maaraa is the dravidian god of ancient species and spectres ( https://en.wikipedia.org/wiki/M%C4%81ra )

-## Pragma
-- MaaraaWeb is an early ensemble of Polkadot Prototypes for the modern manifestation of semantic web
-- The web 3.0 is also known as the “Semantic”,  thanks to semantic metadata for connectivity at large.
-- The Web 3.0 is also known as “The trend of democratizing the internet.”
-- Content is accessible by multiple applications, every device is connected to the web, the services can be used everywhere.

 ## Problem Statement
 - All the existing protocols and services on today’s internet are fragmented and fragile.
 The advertisements are enmeshed in isolated zones.